Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 {\bf Class 6}

-We next come to magnetic penguin operators in (\ref{O6}) restricting the discussion to the $B\to X_s\gamma$ decay.
+We next come to dipole penguin operators in (\ref{O6}) restricting the discussion to the $B\to X_s\gamma$ decay.
 These two operators mix under renormalization with each other and are also influenced by the mixing with the current-current operators and QCD penguin operators.
 Thus we deal here with a $8\times 8$ anomalous dimension matrix.

-I will report on the heroic efforts to calculate the QCD corrections to the $B\to X_s\gamma$ rate in Section 6.
-Let me here only write down symbolically the general structure of the amplitudes in this class: \be A_6=F_6(x)*1_{\rm QCD}+ \tilde 1_{\rm QCD} +\ord(\alpha_s)+\ord(\alpha_s^2), \ee with the first two terms representing LO and the $\ord(\alpha_s)$ and $\ord(\alpha^2_s)$ terms NLO and NNLO corrections, respectively.
-The $\tilde 1_{\rm QCD}$ term represents the mixing of magnetic penguin operators with the current-current and QCD-penguin operators.
-In fact this term is responsible for a strong enhancement of the $B\to X_s\gamma$ decay rate.
+I will report on the heroic efforts to calculate the QCD corrections to the $B\to X_s\gamma$ rate in Section~\ref{sec:6}.
+Let me here only write down symbolically the general structure of the amplitudes in this class: \be A_6=F_6(x_t)\times 1_{\rm QCD}+ \tilde 1_{\rm QCD} +\ord(\alpha_s)+\ord(\alpha_s^2), \ee with the first two terms representing LO and the $\ord(\alpha_s)$ and $\ord(\alpha^2_s)$ terms representing NLO and NNLO corrections, respectively.
+The $\tilde 1_{\rm QCD}$ term represents the mixing of dipole penguin operators with the current-current and QCD-penguin operators.
+In fact this term is responsible for the strong enhancement of the $B\to X_s\gamma$ decay rate.

-The QCD calculations of $B\to X_s\gamma$ decay rate are described in Section 6 and the relevant references are collected in Table~\ref{TAB4}.
+The QCD calculations of the $B\to X_s\gamma$ decay rate are described in Section~\ref{sec:6} and the relevant references are collected in Table~\ref{TAB4}.

 {\bf Class 7}